-I have handled multi-million dollar irrevocable trusts as a Trustee.
+Clients have entrusted me with holding legal title to multi-million dollar irrevocable trusts as Trustee.
 Whether you require a standard trust or something more specialized like an asset protection or a pet trust, lean on me to explain to you which trust type best fits your needs, taking into account the type of property you own and your tax and non-tax objectives.

 How does a Revocable Trust differ from a Will?

 A revocable or inter-vivos trust is a private document.
 Once the Grantor transfers property into his or her revocable trust, it is managed by a trustee (who may also be the trustee) who holds legal title of the trust funds for the benefit of one or more beneficiaries.
 Revocable trusts are not probated and they must be funded to have any legal effect.

 How does the standard of capacity differ between a Will and a Trust?

 Any person eighteen years or older may settle a trust but the standard of capacity required to do so is higher than in a Will.
 The capacity threshold required to settle a trust is the same as that is required to execute a contract.
 However, this also means that it is harder to challenge a trust once it is settled.